 The second component is currently carried out at a clinical research facility,.
 It pays attention to the technologies that are applied in clinical research settings.
 It considers the experiences of both health professionals working in the field, as well as the experiences of research volunteers.

 In the third component, the study unpacks the potential impact of detection technologies at a personal and social level.
 It asks how healthy research volunteers make sense of their participation in clinical research studies in their everyday lives.

-The study will gather information through observation of scientific and clinical practices; conversations with researchers, health professionals and research volunteers; participation in research activities; and participant-observation with a subsample of research volunteers.
+I gather information through observation of scientific and clinical practices; conversations with researchers, health professionals and research volunteers; participation in research activities; and participant-observation with a subsample of research volunteers.

-The study plans to use an anthropological method of analysis, which is broadly defined as an inductive and comparative exercise through which research participants’ experiences and worldviews are understood in their own terms.
+I employ an anthropological method of analysis, which is broadly defined as an inductive and comparative exercise through which research participants’ experiences and worldviews are understood in their own terms.
 The systematic collection of these experiences will be put into a wider context, extracting meaning, relevance, and societal impact.